 In Real Life, Patton hated cartoonist Bill Maudlin (he of "Willie and Joe" fame) and personally threatened the artist after an unflattering cartoon that dissed Patton's obsession with orderly uniforms.

 Scenery Porn: The movie is gorgeous to look at.
 Until everything gets blowed up by tanks.

 Staff of Authority: General Patton is portrayed frequently carrying a riding crop, indicating both his status as an officer with something of a flair for the dramatic, and his background in the cavalry.

-Tanks, But No Tanks: The German Tanks were played by, ironically enough, M-47 Pattons.
+Tanks, But No Tanks: The German and American tanks were played by, ironically enough, M47 and M48 Pattons.
 They didn't even try to hide the fact.